jacobkap/crime_blog/content/home/about.md

 # Biography

 Jacob Kaplan is a PhD student studying criminology at the University of Pennsylvania.
-His research interests include Crime Prevention Through Environmental Design, providing tools to make data access easier, and the impact of marijuana legalization.
+His research interests include Crime Prevention Through Environmental Design and providing tools to make data access easier.